aherbert/gdsc-smlm/docs/fitting_plugins.rst

    * - Equalised
      - Use histogram equalisation on the image to enhance contrast.
 Allows viewing large dynamic range images.

-   * - Image Precision
+   * - Image precision
      - The Gaussian standard deviation to use for the average precision plotting options (in pixels).

-   * - Image Size mode
+   * - Image size mode
      - The mode used to create the output image size.

        * ``Scaled``: Scale the results using a scaling factor.
        * ``Image size``: Create a fixed output image size (in pixels).
        * ``Pixel size``: Create a fixed output pixel size (in nm).

-   * - Image Scale
+   * - Image scale
      - The factor used to enlarge the image for ``Scaled`` mode.

        The image will be rendered using the original fit bounds multiplied by the scale, e.g. a 64x64 image with a scale of 8 will draw a 512x512 super resolution image.

-   * - Image Size
+   * - Image size
      - The size of the image for ``Image size`` mode (in pixels).

        The size refers to the maximum of the width or height required to display the results given the known bounds, e.g. a 64x100 image with an image size of 300 will draw a 192x300 super resolution image (with an effective scale of 3).

-   * - Pixel Size
+   * - Pixel size
      - The size of the pixels for ``Pixel size`` mode (in nm).

        Creates a scale using the results pixel size divided by the output pixel size, e.g. a 64x100 image with a calibration of 100nm/pixel and an output pixel size of 10nm will draw a 640x1000 super resolution image (with an effective scale of 10).